Eco friendly baby toys your kid will love

 What are some eco friendly toys?

 To soften the not so good news about baby toys, there’s also some great news!
-Specifically, there are many companies that have committed to making non toxic, eco friendly baby toys.
+There are many companies that have committed to making non toxic, eco friendly baby toys.
 Here are some companies and gifts that have resulted in smiles, !!!, and emojis from tiny ones and their parents:

 - The orthodontic natural rubber pacifier.
 Your baby can chew their heart out on this bad boy.